What is social science?

 Statistics underpin many other disciplines.
 They help us understand and quantify what is happening in society and the economy, and provide the methods and tools to help researchers of all kinds collect, analyse and interpret data.

-Tackling the big questions through a social science lens, the We Society Podcast brings you some of the best ideas to shape the way we live.
+Tackling the big questions through a social science lens, the We Society Podcast is here to tell you about the thousands of ways the social sciences can help us understand and enhance the world we live in.